New Member signup

 Incomplete applications will be kept on record for 3 months in “Pending” status.

-Verify “Update Successful” appears just below this message; Any fields in error will be encircled in Red
+Verify “Update Successful” appears just below this message; Any fields in error will be marked in red

-Any fields in error will be encircled in Red and must be corrected before your entries will be saved.
+Any fields in error will be marked in red and must be corrected before your entries will be saved.

 Individual Membership